-- 3.13 In preparing the Policy, the licensing authority must publish any proposed policy before giving it effect and must consult with: - the chief officer of police for the licensing authority's area; - one or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; - one or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under this Act. - 3.14 To comply with this requirement, the licensing authority published the draft Policy on a dedicated webpage on the Council's website with details of the consultation period and an explanation of how to make a representation.
-The page was available between 15 November 2021 and 19 December 2021 2021.
-All organisations listed in Appendix 2 of the Policy were sent a consultation email or letter directing them to the consultation page.
-Responses were received from Power Leisure Bookmakers, Betting & Gaming Council and POhWER (a charity and membership organisation that provides information, advice, support and advocacy to people who experience disability, vulnerability, distress and social exclusion).
+- 3.9 In preparing the Statement, the licensing authority must publish any proposed document before giving it effect and must consult with: - the chief officer of police for the licensing authority's area; - one or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; - one or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under this Act. - 3.10 To comply with this requirement, the licensing authority published the draft Statement on a dedicated webpage on the Council's website with details of the consultation period and an explanation of how to make a representation.
+The page was available between 15 November 2021 and 19 December 2021.
+All organisations listed in Appendix 2 of the Statement were sent a consultation email or letter directing them to the consultation page.
+Responses were received from three parties; Power Leisure Bookmakers Limited, Gosschalks on behalf of the Betting and Gaming Council and PoHWER (People of Hertfordshire Want Equal Rights), an advocacy and support charity for people who experience disability, vulnerability, distress and social exclusion.